gauthms/Network-Statistics-App/README.md

 # MicroProject
-Display network statistics information in human readable form The app uses PyQt4 for this task
+Display network statistics information in human readable form.
+The app uses PyQt4 for this task